Nets vs. 76ers odds, prediction, spread, time: 2026 NBA picks for Saturday, March 14 from proven model

 Top Nets vs. 76ers predictions

-After 10,000 simulations of Nets vs. 76ers, SportsLine's model is going Over on the total (216.5).
-The total has gone over in 13 of 76ers' last 20 games played in March.
-The 76ers are 12-5 straight up in their last 17 games when playing at home against the Nets.
+After 10,000 simulations of Nets vs. 76ers, SportsLine's model is going Under on the total (217.5).
+Both teams are missing significant scoring contributors, so offensive flow could be hard to come by.
+Brooklyn has seen 53% of its games go Under this season, but that trend is stronger on the road, where the Nets have a convincing 62% Under rate.

 The Nets are projected to have five players score above 10 points.
 The injury-riddled 76ers are projected to have three players score over 17 points, with VJ Edgecombe leading the way at 23 projected points.
-The simulations project a total of 217 points being scored, making the Over the slightly better value.
+The simulations project a total of 212 points being scored, making the Under the play in 59% of simulations.

 How to make 76ers vs. Nets picks

-So who wins Nets vs. 76ers, and which side of the spread hits well over 50% of the time?
+So who wins Nets vs. 76ers, and which side of the spread hits nearly 70% of the time?
 Visit SportsLine now to see which side of the spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.